JimmyDansbo/VTUIlib/README.md

 Communication registers: none<br>
 Preparatory routines: none<br>
 Registers affected: .A, .X & .Y<br>
-ZP registers affected: x16, x17, x18 & x19 ($22-$29)<br>
+ZP registers affected: r0, r1, r2 & r3 ($02-$09)<br>

-**Description:** The routine initialize writes a very small subroutine in zeropage memory $22-$29, calls it to get the return address off of the stack.
-This is the way the library figures out the correct addresses and update the builtin jumptable.
+**Description:** The routine, initialize, writes a very small subroutine in zeropage memory $02-$09 and calls it to get the return address off of the stack.
+This is the way the library figures out the correct addresses and updates the builtin jumptable.

 ### Function name: screen_set
 Purpose: Set the screen mode to supported text mode<br>